FrankSzendzielarz/AlgorandVisualStudio/Optimisers/Optimisers.md

 # Optimisers

-AlgoStudio now includes TEAL output optimisers and a framework for creating and adding your own.
+Algorand for Visual Studio now includes TEAL output optimisers and a framework for creating and adding your own.

 This article explains the default optimisers, how to add them, the framework and how to author your own.

-The set of default optimisers will be added to as time goes by, either as part of AlgoStudio roadmap or from the community.
+The set of default optimisers will be added to as time goes by, either as part of Algorand for Visual Studio roadmap or from the community.

 ## Default Optimisers